 Domestic violence housing options

-If you are in domestic violence situation you may want to consider one of the following options:
+If you are experiencing domestic violence you may want to consider one of the following options:

 Going to a women's refuge

-A refuge is a safe house for women and children who are escaping domestic violence.
+A refuge is a safe house for women and children escaping from domestic violence.
 Help will be available on welfare rights, legal issues, accommodation options and more.
 Some Women's Aid organisations also have their own temporary accommodation.
 This offers more independent living.
 You may move on to this from a refuge whilst you are waiting for permanent housing.
-You can refer yourself to a refuge by calling the Domestic Violence Helpline.
+You can refer yourself to a refuge by calling the Domestic Violence Helpline which is at the bottom of this page.
 You can also ask your housing officer or other agencies to refer you.